- Highest Rating

 What is most valuable?The best are some of the default, out-of-the-box capabilities that are available.
 Plug-ins with multiple vendors and other infra-cloud platforms.
 The templates are very… more»

 How has it helped my organization?I wanted to monitor a hybrid cloud environment, one using AWS and Azure.
 If I have to provision/orchestrate between multiple cloud platforms, I can use Chef as a one-stop… more»

 What needs improvement?The time that it takes in terms of integration.
 Cloud integration is comparatively easy, but when it comes to two-link based integrations - like trying to integrate it… more»

 What's my experience with pricing, setup cost, and licensing?There are some flexible pricing models which you get from multiple partners, and then we bundle our solution.
 From that perspective, it is okay so far.
 But maybe when we… more»

-If you previously used a different solution, which one did you use and why did you switch?I mostly wrote scripts, predominantly with Python and some others.
+Which solution did I use previously and why did I switch?I mostly wrote scripts, predominantly with Python and some others.
 Compared them, Chef has definitely been more satisfactory.

 What other advice do I have?If you're looking for an environment where there is an ROI business case, or looking into or orchestrating multiple environments, it makes sense to go with Chef.
 But if… more»

 Which other solutions did I evaluate?We used SPO Orchestrator.
 And before Chef there was one proof of concept with Puppet but for some reason, Puppet was not as developer-oriented.
 Many of our in-house people… more»